Holo-Host/happ-template/README.md

 `make test` (remember to enter `nix-shell` first, or hit `make nix-test`.)
 The `hc test` utility will be used to execute the tests.

-#### Hydra

-If the `test/` directory exists, it is assumed to contain a `package-lock.json` specifying all of the required NodeJS `npm` artifacts, and an `index.js` containing the Scenario tests to run.
-If found, the underlying `holo-nixpkgs` Nix configuration will direct the Hydra server to execute the tests.

 #### CircleCI

 [`.circleci/config.yml`](.circleci/config.yml) is used to execute `hc test`.